Murmele/qucsator/FAQ.md

 ## :-1: error: libqucsator.so: undefined reference to `qucs::nasolver<double>::nasolver(qucs::nasolver<double>&)'
-During link of the libqucsator to the qucsator application problem commit: 1c2e56d5ac05cdea1adbd2fdc5612af489f1e187
+During link of the libqucsator to the qucsator application problem commit: 1c2e56d5ac05cdea1adbd2fdc5612af489f1e187 The problem was that the source files of the template definitions are compiled by it self.
+But this is not correct.
+Do not compile template definitions.
+So they where included again (as it was before) into the header and not compiled. solution commit: a0b92f912525602e495fdbd9176dbfc918ff58b7

+## [fatal..]
+Template not found: vtype [fatal..]   see:  [/home/martin/GITProjekte/qucs/qucsator/src/components/verilog/qucsMODULEcore.xml:871]
+order in components/verilog/Makelist.txt, VERILOG_XML, is important, because vtype needed by qucsMODULEcore.xml is defined in qucsVersion.xml